German Shepherd Dog News 2016

 2015 was a good year for GSDR, we have grown and become even bigger and better which is all thanks to the hard work and dedication of volunteers.
 The signs are that 2016 is also going to be a very successful and busy year all round for GSDR, not only in terms of the number of dogs that will need our help, but I know that the regions have much planned to raise funds and create further awareness for the rescue.

 Big Bad Busby Bear one of Sally's puppies, is now attending training classes twice a week and is taken into town 2-3 times a week to get him socialised.
 He is a lovely boy and a lucky boy so we hope there is a home out there for him where they will be prepared to put in a bit of extra work and continue with his training to help Busby overcome his issues.
 We think he is ready to go to his new home now.
 Read More in our newsletter

-We took in a very cute puppy called Eddison on the 30th December who has epilepsy and was taken to a vets in Colchester by his owner to be PTS.
-He’d started to fit after his first vaccination but fortunately the vets rang our SE Co-ordinator to see if GSDR could help and of course we did.
+We took in a very cute puppy called Eddison on the 30th December who has epilepsy and was taken to a vet in Colchester by his owner to be PTS.
+He’d started to fit after his first vaccination but fortunately the vets rang our SE Coordinator to see if GSDR could help and of course, we did.
 Here is Eddison our epileptic puppy, pictured with Stevie Wonder our blind puppy.

 Nosodes from now, no more vaccinations!
 Read more in our January 2016 Newsletter